In one store, you’re a Size 4, in another a Size 8, and in another a Size 10 — all without gaining an ounce.

 So starts a New York Times article, forwarded along by Kristin, Valerie, and Dolores.
 It features this handy graphic illustrating just how much both sizes and proportions vary from store to store:

 It’s interesting that this article is specific to women, as if the sizes and proportions in men’s clothes don’t vary.
-Hint: they do.Lisa Wade is a professor of sociology at Occidental College.
+Hint: they do.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.